Ddundee/drive-tutorial/README.md

 - [x] Change folders to link components, remove all client state
 - [x] Clean up the database and data fetching patterns
 - [ ] Real homepage
+- [ ] Delete files folder
+- [ ] Upload files to the correct folder
+- [ ] Allow files that aren't images to be uploaded